CollinBradford/BeginningFPGA/Hello-World/Hello World!.md

 To load the file, open the Mojo Loader and click Open Bin File.
 The generated bin file should be in the same folder as your ISE project.
 Once you have the bin file open in the loader, simply click load.
 The option to flash the chip is basically selecting whether or not you want to program the flash memory.
 Programming the flash memory means that the design stays on the board after it is powered off.
 If you don't program the flash, it will run on the board until the power is removed.

 Congratulations!
 You have now created a project and loaded onto your FPGA!
 One of the LED's should be flashing on and off.
 Remember to check out the resources section for tutorials on VHDL and more on the ISE Design Suite.
 I would highly recommend checking out the tutorials on the embedded micro site.
 Even though they aren't written in VHDL, they are valuable for getting to know digital design.

+#Suggested Exercises

+1. Change things!
+Change anything!
+Use different pins or something.
+Try to change the timing of the LED.
+2. Use this as a baseline for a PWM module.
+Go thorough the description on EmbeddedMicro and try to figure out how to implement the design in VHDL.

 #Resources